Is It Safe to Get a Massage Amid the COVID-19 Pandemic? What the Experts Want You to Know

 Self-care is important, but not at the expense of your health.
 While it may be tempting to go and get a massage (especially in these times of increased stress), there are many factors that make it especially risky right now.
 Fortunately, there are plenty of other options to relive stress and get that much-needed rest.
 “Even the American Massage Therapy Association advises that there is a risk for infection, and no one is safe,” said Dr. Khubchandani.
 “People are getting frustrated and depressed, working from home may cause back and neck pains, and massages can elevate mood or refresh people.
 But you have to weigh the benefits and risks.”

-Some things — no matter how great the reward — are just not worth the risk.
-Blame your tense shoulders on 2020 and find a way to pamper yourself another way, like with wine and a bubble bath or by watching a good movie.
-Just think how great that massage will feel when it's finally safe to get one again.
+Some things – no matter how great the reward – are just not worth the risk.
+Blame your tense shoulders on 2020 and find another way to pamper yourself, like with wine and a bubble bath or by watching a good movie.
+Just think how great that massage will feel when it’s finally safe to get one again.